The 11-step technical SEO checklist for website mastery

 Content SEO vs. technical SEO: Two sides of a unified strategy

-Content SEO focuses on what you communicate—crafting keyword-targeted, intent-driven content that answers user queries and builds authority.
-Technical SEO ensures how you deliver it—optimizing site speed, crawlability, and security so search engines can index and rank your content effectively.
+Content SEO focuses on what you communicate, crafting keyword-targeted, intent-driven content that answers user queries and builds authority.
+Technical SEO ensures how you deliver it, optimizing site speed, crawlability, and security so search engines can index and rank your content effectively.
+Together, these elements form the backbone of a comprehensive on-page SEO checklist.

 • Content SEO: Targets user needs through keyword research, E-E-A-T alignment, and engaging copy (e.g., a guide on “Sustainable Packaging Trends 2025”).